GarrettYoung510/async-weather/README.md

 ## Challenges

 * Learning a new API, but AccuWeather has really good documentation
-* Refresher making async and await calls to restful apis
+* Refresher for async and await calls to restful apis + using class

 ## Next Steps